tanner-malt/tanner-malt/README.md

-- 👋 Hi, I’m @tanner-malt
+- 👋 Hi, I’m Tanner McGrath, I'm a Cost Analyst.
-- 👀 I’m interested in AI, Mathetmatics, ML, Algorithims
+- 👀 I have a lot of interests, for my github interests I'm interested in AI, ML, Data Science, Metrics, and of course general programming.
-- 🌱 I’m currently learning ML, and Engineering
-- 💞️ I’m looking to collaborate on x
+- 🌱 My current focus is on database management.
-- 📫 How to reach me tanner@tanner-mcgrath.me is my email!
+- 📫 How to reach me tanner@tanner-mcgrath.me is my email, and my website is https://tanner-mcgrath.me/ where you can get to know me a little better.

 <!---
 tanner-malt/tanner-malt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.